 The woman shouts, but Jesus does not respond.
 A strange attitude!
 Because, if there is one sure thing throughout the Bible, from beginning to end, it is that God always listens to the cry of the oppressed.
 But here Jesus does not listen.
 He does not want to listen.
 Why?
-Even the disciples are surprised by Jesus’ attitude and ask him to say something to the woman.
+Even the disciples are surprised by Jesus’ attitude and ask Him to say something to the woman.
 They want to get rid of that shouting: "Give her what she wants, they said, because she is shouting after us".
-Jesus explains his silence, "I was sent only to the lost sheep of the House of Israel".
-His silence is connected with an awareness of his mission and his fidelity to the law of God.
+Jesus explains His silence, "I was sent only to the lost sheep of the House of Israel".
+His silence is connected to an awareness of His mission and His fidelity to the law of God.
 The passive form shows that the subject of the verb’s action is the Father.
-It is as though he had said, "The Father does not want me to listen to this woman, because He has sent me only to the lost sheep of Israel!"
-For the same reason, at the time of Matthew’s writing of the Gospel, the Pharisees were saying, "We cannot make contact with pagans!"
+It is as though He had said, "The Father does not want Me to listen to this woman, because He has sent Me only to the lost sheep of Israel!"
+For the same reason, at the time of Matthew’s writing of the Gospel, the Pharisees were saying, "We cannot have contact with pagans!"

-The woman is not worried by the refusal of Jesus.
-The love of a mother for her sick daughter does not take notice of religious rules or the reaction of other people, but seeks healing wherever her intuition leads her to a solution, namely, in Jesus!
-She draws closer, she throws herself at Jesus’ feet and goes on begging, "Lord, help me".
-Faithful to the rules of his religion, Jesus answers with a parable and says that it is not right to take the bread of one’s children and give it to dogs.
+The woman is not worried by Jesus’ refusal.
+The love of a mother for her sick daughter does not take notice of religious rules or other people’s reactions, but seeks healing wherever her intuition leads her to a solution, namely, in Jesus!
+She draws closer.
+She throws herself at Jesus’ feet and goes on begging, "Lord, help me".
+Faithful to the rules of His religion, Jesus answers with a parable and says that it is not right to take the bread of one’s children and give it to dogs.
 The parallel is taken from everyday life.
 Even today, we find many children and dogs in the houses of the poor.
 Jesus says that no mother will take bread from the mouths of her children and give it to dogs.
 Concretely, the children are the Jewish people and the dogs are the pagans.
 End of story!
-Obedient to the Father and faithful to his mission, Jesus goes on his way and takes no notice of the pleading of the woman!
+Obedient to the Father and faithful to His mission, Jesus goes on His way and takes no notice of the woman’s pleading!

 Jesus’ reaction is immediate, "Woman, you have great faith!"
 The woman got what she asked for.
 From that moment her daughter was healed.
-The reason Jesus responded was that he understood that the Father wanted him to grant the woman’s request.
-The meeting with the Canaanite woman freed him from the racial prison and opened him to the whole of humanity.
+The reason Jesus responded was that He understood that the Father wanted Him to grant the woman’s request.
+The meeting with the Canaanite woman freed Him from the racial prison and opened Him to the whole of humanity.
 This means that Jesus discovered the will of the Father by listening to the reactions of people.
-This pagan woman’s attitude opened new horizons for Jesus and helped him take an important step in the fulfilment of the Father’s plan.
+This pagan woman’s attitude opened new horizons for Jesus and helped Him take an important step in the fulfillment of the Father’s plan.
 The gift of life and salvation is for all who seek life and who try to free themselves from the chains that bind vital energy.
-This episode helps us to perceive a little of the mystery that surrounded the person of Jesus, the manner in which he was in communion with the Father and how he discovered the will of the Father in the events of life.
+This episode helps us to perceive a little of the mystery that surrounded the person of Jesus, the manner in which He was in communion with the Father and how He discovered the will of the Father in the events of life.

 6. Psalm 6